5afe/safe-core-protocol-specs/modules/README.md

-# Integrations
+# Modules

-Integrations extend the functionality of Accounts in different ways.
-Initial integrations are `plugins`, `hooks`, `function handlers` and `signature verifiers`, but additional integrations can be added to the Safe{Core} Protocol at a later point.
+Modules extend the functionality of Accounts in different ways.
+Initial modules are `plugins`, `hooks`, `function handlers` and `signature validators`, but additional modules can be added to the Safe{Core} Protocol at a later point.

 [General Types](../manager/README.md#general-types)